-- NOTE: If you load sheet paper without a skew check, the printer does not measure the length of the sheet, so the print preview will not be a reliable guide to the final printout. - To preview a print under Windows, you have two options: - Use your application's print preview option. - Check the Show preview before printing option, which you can find in the driver's Printing Shortcuts tab, Paper/Quality tab and Features tab.
-The preview is shown before printing; you can check the print settings and the layout of the image, and then click Print to proceed with printing or Cancel to cancel the job.
+NOTE: If you load sheet paper with skew checking disabled, the printer does not measure the length of the sheet, so the print preview will not be a reliable guide to the final printout.

-- To preview a print under Mac OS, you have three options: - Use your application's print preview option. - Click the Preview button at the bottom of the Print dialog box.
-This is the basic print preview provided by Mac OS.
+- To preview a print under Windows, you have the following options: - Use your application's print preview option. - Check the Show preview before printing option, which you can find in the driver's Printing Shortcuts tab, Paper/Quality tab and Features tab.
+The preview may be provided in different ways, depending on your printer and printer driver.

-Click the PDF button at the bottom of the Print dialog box, then click HP Print Preview.
+- To preview a print under Mac OS, you have the following options: - Use your application's print preview option. - Click the Preview button at the bottom of the Print dialog box.
+This is the basic print preview provided by Mac OS. - If you are using the PostScript driver, check the Show print preview option, which you can find in the driver's Printing dialog, in the Finishing panel. - If you are using the PCL3 driver, click the PDF button at the bottom of the Print dialog box, then click HP Print Preview.
 This provides a preview with more features, such as the ability to change paper size, paper type and print quality, and to rotate the image.
 See below:

-NOTE: HP Print Preview is not available if you are using Adobe InDesign, Adobe Illustrator, Adobe Reader or Apple Aperture.
+- NOTE: HP Print Preview may not be available if you are using Adobe InDesign, Adobe Illustrator, Adobe Reader or Apple Aperture.
+It is possible with Adobe Indesign CS4 and Adobe Illustrator CS4. - To preview a print using the Embedded Web Server, select Basic settings > Hold for preview.